amerocu/cookitter/README.md

 - feat: re-render only changed elements
 - feat: re-render should render before deleting the old items
-- feat: use tags to put ids on elements and track their life?
 - feat: make pages arrangement configurable

 ### Needed